-- Feel safe and secure. - Experience a rich and varied curriculum. - Experience a supportive environment where effort and achievement is encouraged. - A differentiated approach which caters for physical, emotional, social and spiritual need. - Have their rights and responsibilities recognised and nurtured. - Feel valued. - Recognise and gain control of their own behaviour.
+- Feel safe and secure. - Experience a rich and varied curriculum. - Experience a supportive environment where effort and achievement is encouraged. - A differentiated approach which caters for physical, emotional, social and spiritual need. - Have their rights and responsibilities recognised and nurtured. - Feel valued - Recognise and gain control of their own behaviour. - To have a voice and opinion.